BlqzingIce/MultiplayerInfo/README.md

 - `ShowScore`: Self explanatory
 - `ShowPercent`: Show percent of total possible score
 - `ShowAccuracy`: Show player's average cut accuracy (out of 115)
-- `DetailedAcc`: If show accuracy is enabled, also display average score from acc and average score from swing
+- `DetailedAcc`: If `ShowAccuracy` is enabled, also display average score from acc and average score from swing

 ## Credits
-This started as a port of some features from Quest's ScorePercentage, so big thanks to metal_marmott (aka Polly) as well as Zephyr who's ui code I borrowed from.
-And as always, thanks to the modding community as a whole.
+This started as a port of some features from Quest's ScorePercentage, so big thanks to metal_marmott (aka Polly) as well as Zephyr who's ui code for JDFixer I borrowed from.
+And as always, thanks to the modding community as a whole, you guys are cool.